kitsiang-henry/tourism_project/README.md

 2. Please be responsible to find out and understand the regulations and procedures before leasing or booking an Airbnb accommodation in Singapore.

-This repository will be updated and improved over time.
+This repository will be updated over time and its content will also be improved over time.